DPDP Breach Notification: 72-Hour Rule & India Reporting Mandates

-The DPDP Act 2023 mandates prompt breach notification to the Data Protection Board and affected individuals.
+India's DPDP Act mandates breach notification to the Data Protection Board within 72 hours and to affected individuals promptly.
 Delayed reporting carries independent penalties.

 A Breach You Do Not Report Is a Violation You Have Committed